MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

 ### Scroll into view

-When viewing the DOM Tree, you may find yourself interested in a DOM node that is not currently in the viewport.
+When viewing the DOM Tree, you may find yourself interested in a DOM node that isn't currently in the viewport.
 For example, suppose that you scrolled to the bottom of the page, and you are interested in the `<h1>` node at the top of the page.  **Scroll into view** lets you quickly reposition the viewport so that you can review the node.

 1. Open the [DOM Examples](https://microsoftedge.github.io/Demos/devtools-dom-get-started/) demo page in a new tab or window.